NgFEP/NexusMD/README.md

      nvidia-smi
      ```
    - **Restart your computer**:
-     Restart your computer to make sure cuda in integrated with visual studio.
+     Restart your system to apply the updates.

 5. **Clone the Repository**:
    - Clone the repository to your local machine preferebly at : C:\Users\[YourUsername]\source\repos.